-For Eligible PSE Trading Participants, payment for the Offer Shares shall be made through (i) over-the-counter cash or check deposit payment in any BDO branch via Bills Payment under the merchant account "PREMIERE REIT IPO", (ii) online payment via BDO Bills Payment, with "PREMIERE REIT IPO" as the merchant name through BDO Online Banking or BDO Mobile Banking, or (iii) any other mode of payment prescribed by the Receiving Agent.
+For Eligible PSE Trading Participants, payment for the Offer Shares shall be made through over-the-counter cash or check deposit payment in any [●] branch via Bills Payment under the merchant account "[[●] IPO]" or any other mode of payment prescribed by the Receiving Agent.

-For LSIs, payment for the Offer Shares shall be made either by: (i) overthe-counter cash or check deposit payment in any BDO branch under the merchant account "PREMIERE REIT IPO", (ii) online payment via BDO Bills Payment with "PREMIERE REIT IPO" as the merchant name through BDO Online Banking or BDO Mobile Banking or (iii) any other mode of payment prescribed by the Receiving Agent.
+For LSIs, payment for the Offer Shares shall be made either by: (i) overthe-counter cash or check deposit payment in any $[\bullet]$ branch under the merchant account " $[[\bullet]$ IPO]", (ii) online payment via $[\bullet]$ internet banking or $[\bullet]$ mobile banking under the merchant account " $[[\bullet]$ IPO]" or (iii) any other mode of payment prescribed by the Receiving Agent.
 Participating LSIs in the Retail Offer may contact the Receiving Agent for alternative modes of payment.

-For check payments, all checks should be made payable to "PREMIERE REIT IPO" crossed "Payee's Account Only" dated before or the same date as the date of the Application.
-Only checks with a clearing period of no more than one (1) Banking Day will be acceptable.
+For check payments, all checks should be made payable to "[[•] IPO]" dated the same date as the date of submission of the Application and crossed "Payee's Account Only".
+Only checks with a clearing period of no more than one (1) Banking Day from date of receipt will be acceptable.

-As applicable, the applications and required documents (including proofs of payment) shall be transmitted to the Receiving Agent via email at preitipo@stocktransfer.com.ph on or before the end of the Offer Period, with the physical copies delivered to the Receiving Agent's address at 34th Floor, Unit-D, Rufino Pacific Tower, 6784 Ayala Avenue, Makati City, Philippines no later than 12:00 noon five (5) Banking Days after the end of the Offer Period.
+As applicable, the applications and required documents (including proof of payments) shall be transmitted to the Receiving Agent by electronic mail at [●] on or before the end of the Offer Period, with the physical copies delivered to the Receiving Agent's address at [●] no later than 12:00 noon five (5) Banking Days after the end of the Offer Period.

-For more details on the Procedure for Application for the Offer, please refer to the Offer Implementing Guidelines which will be published on the PSE EDGE website on or prior to the start of the Offer Period.
+For more details on the Procedure for Application for the Offer, please refer to the Offer Implementing Guidelines which will be published on the PSE EDGE website prior to the start of the Trading Participants and Retail Offer Period.

-Applications for the Trading Participants and Retail Offer Shares are subject to the confirmation of the Sole Issue Manager, Underwriter and Bookrunner and our final approval.
-We, together with the Selling Shareholders and in consultation with the Sole Issue Manager, Underwriter and Bookrunner reserve the right to accept, reject or scale down the number
+Acceptance or Rejection of Applications for the Trading Participants and Retail Offer Applications for the Trading Participants and Retail Offer Shares are subject to the confirmation of the Sole Issue Manager, Underwriter and Bookrunner and our final approval.
+We, together with the Selling